 International cruises continue to be a popular holiday choice for people of all ages and interests.
 Allowing holiday-makers to hop from one exotic location to another in luxury.
-However, accidents still happen, and in unfortunate circumstances it is important to be aware of your rights and responsibilities – to give yourself the best chance of safety and protection.
+However, accidents on cruise ships still happen, and in unfortunate circumstances it is important to be aware of your rights and responsibilities - to give yourself the best chance of safety and protection.

 The most important thing to remember when embarking on a cruise is that these vessels are governed by strict health and safety standards.
 They are also built and maintained meticulously, and equipped for far worse conditions than you are ever likely to face.